Slow Living, City Living

 When I got pregnant (not in a graveyard), I suddenly saw a point to the small town.
 I remember getting off the train after visiting my mum and feeling overwhelmed by the noise and smells and right in your ear foul language and slow, crammed bus journeys of city life.
 I wondered for a little while whether we wouldn't be better off raising our child somewhere less hectic, somewhere with fields she could run in safely and activities within walking distance and schools which don't have security measures in place to stop parents coming in and beating up their children.

 I had this idea that life could only be slow if we left the city.

 And then I went on maternity leave.

 There are still times when small town life appeals.
-Those are the times when I realise the activities I most want to take Matilda to are 90 minutes away by bus; the times when somebody's passed out in the park, beer cans in hand; the times when the pleasant, leafy walks around our neighbourhood appear in the press for all the wrong reasons.
+Those are the times when I realise the activities I most want to take my child to are 90 minutes away by bus; the times when somebody's passed out in the park, beer cans in hand; the times when the pleasant, leafy walks around our neighbourhood appear in the press for all the wrong reasons.

 Either way, I no longer think that we can only live a slow, quiet life in the countryside.